AltschulerWu-Lab/nsp_extension/image_quantification/README.md

 ## Image quantification process
 **1. Image pre-processing and annotation**
 - Images should convert to `tif` format in order to be imported by the python script.
-See folder `image_preprocessing` for custom ImageJ macro script to batch process `nd2` files output from Nikon Elements software.
+See folder `image_preprocessing` for custom ImageJ macro script to batch process `nd2` files output from NIS Elements software.
 - Images were visually inspected, cropped and annotated using [Fiji](https://imagej.net/Fiji).
 See the "Methods" section of the manuscript for detailed description of annotation.
 Annotation outputs include:
 	-  `zip` file: Fiji annotations.
 	- `csv` file: key parameters of the annotation: 1) X, Y, positions of heels.
 2) major, minor axis lengths and the major axis angle of the target ellipse.